About Yen Finder

 The 2013 nationwide IC integration linked the major systems so that any major IC card works on any major IC reader nationwide.
 The 2020 expansion added more regional cards (PASPY in Hiroshima, IruCa in Takamatsu, etc.) to the main mutual-use network.

-The single quotable fact: the 2020 IC integration covers 99 % of paid-transit transactions in Japan, including all JR lines, all major private railways, all major metro systems, most buses in major cities, and most trams.
+The bottom line: the 2020 IC integration covers 99% of paid-transit transactions in Japan, including all JR lines, all major private railways, all major metro systems, most buses in major cities, and most trams.

 What can I buy with an IC card besides train rides?